mjirv/esnext-generation/advanced-iterables/problem.md

 # Advanced Iterables

-A lot of thought went into designing the Iteratabls specification: The `.next()` method was chosen to allow both general usage iteration (as we have seen in the previous lessons), but also to enable more advanced techniques.
+A lot of thought went into designing the Iterables specification: The `.next()` method was chosen to allow both general usage iteration (as we have seen in the previous lessons), but also to enable more advanced techniques.